awslabs/amazon-timestream-tools/tools/python/timestream-compute-units-testing/README.md

 1. Create Timestream for LiveAnalytics Database and Table, you can use create_timestream_resource [python](./create_timestream_resource.py), [cloudformation template](./create_timestream_resource.yaml) or [terraform](./create_timestream_resource.tf) depending upon your choice.
     - You can change the database name, table name, memory and magentic retention within the script or template
 2. After resources are created, Execute the  [ingestion script](./ingestion.py), python3.8 ingestion.py.
 If required [You can change the database name,table name, region](https://github.com/awslabs/amazon-timestream-tools/blob/tcu-testing/tools/python/timestream-compute-units-testing/ingestion.py#L183).
 Script will ingest 100 devops metrics into Timestream for LiveAnalytics table every second.
 Let the ingestion run for atleast couple hours before you start querying.
-3. [Configure the Timestream Compute Unit (TCU)](https://docs.aws.amazon.com/timestream/latest/developerguide/tcu.html), we tested for 4 and 8 TCUs and shared the results and insights in the **blog** (once the blog is published this will be hyperlink to blog-- circular dependency, this needs to published so github link can be referenced in the blog)
+3. [Configure the Timestream Compute Unit (TCU)](https://docs.aws.amazon.com/timestream/latest/developerguide/tcu.html), we tested for 4 and 8 TCUs and shared the results and insights in the **[blog](https://aws.amazon.com/blogs/database/understanding-and-optimizing-amazon-timestream-compute-units-for-efficient-time-series-data-management)
-4. Run the [lastpoint-query.ipynb](./lastpoint-query.ipynb) and [single-groupby-orderby.ipynb](./single-groupby-orderby.ipynb) notebooks to capture the perfomance metrics for different TCU configuration.
-These notebooks run one minute for different number of workers (7, 14, 21, 28, 42, 50, 60) concurrently and capture p50, p90, p99, total number of queries per minute, throttles and plot graphs (latency percentiles, Queries Per Minute, Throttling Counts vs number of workers in three different graphs).
+4. Run the [lastpoint-query.ipynb](./lastpoint-query.ipynb) and [single-groupby-orderby.ipynb](./single-groupby-orderby-query.ipynb) notebooks to capture the perfomance metrics for different TCU configuration.
+These notebooks run one minute, increasing the users from 1 to 21 concurrently and capture p50, p90, p99, total number of queries per minute, throttles and plot graphs (latency percentiles, Queries Per Minute, Throttling Counts vs number of workers in three different graphs).

     ## lastpoint-query
     Retrieves the most recent memory Utilization for a given host